- Tune the maximum number of JRuby instances

 environment_timeoutis updated to

 Add certificates to the puppet-admin certificate whitelist

-puppet-admin certificate whitelist as needed.
+puppet-admin certificate whitelist as needed in Hiera.

 puppet_enterprise::master::puppetserver::puppet_admin_certs: - 'example_cert_name'

 Puppet Server (pe-puppetserver) checks for updates when it starts or restarts, and every 24 hours thereafter.
 It transmits basic, anonymous info to our servers at Puppet, Inc. to get update information.
 You can optionally turn this off.

 Puppet Server version

 - Disable update checking by adding the following parameter to either the PE Master node group in the node classifier or to your Hiera configuration:

 At startup, Puppet Server reads all of the